deep-security/aws-config/README.md

 ## Permissions In Deep Security

-Deep Security has a strong role-based access control (RBAC) system built-in.
+Deep Security has a strong role-based access control (RBAC) system built in.
 In order for these AWS Lambda functions to query Deep Security, they require credentials to sign in.

 Here's the recommend configuration in order to implement this with the least amount of privileges possible within Deep Security.